weshaggard/azure-rest-api-specs/specification/stephanieqie/resource-manager/readme.md

 ### Basic Information

-These are the global settings for the [Microsoft.MySecondRP].
+These are the global settings for the [testbase].

 ```yaml
 openapi-type: arm